-BORDERLINE (The Arcadia Project) by Mishell Baker
+BORDERLINE (The Arcadia Project #1) by Mishell Baker

 An intriguing mix of the old to make something new

-To be published in March of 2016
+Published in March of 2016

 The best cooks can take a couple of tired old recipes and do something special to mix them together and make something that feels like it is brand new.

-Mishell Baker has taken bits of several popular movies and thrown them together with a a couple of well-known book genres and created something entirely unique.
+Mishell Baker has taken bits of several popular movies and thrown them together with a a couple of well-known book genres and created something entirely unique in Borderline.
 Take a handful of Jack Nicholson's 1974 classic movie Chinatown, fold it into Will Smith's Men in Black, add to it a pinch of The Lion, the Witch and the Wardrobe by C.S.
 Lewis and a giant handful of Stephen R. Donaldson's Thomas Covenant the Unbeliever and you have an approximation of what this book is like.
 It is a crazy jumbled mess that comes pretty close to being brilliant.

 Millie Roper is a former film student who shattered her body when she jumped off a building in an attempted suicide.
 She suffers from mental illness, has two prosthetic legs and is a very difficult person to get along with.
 She has grown weary of the mental health facility that she has been living in so she is intrigued when a stranger approaches her and recruits her to join the Arcadia Project.
 The Project is not explained well and, despite the fact that her therapist at the facility warns her away, Millie is intrigued and agrees to join the Arcadia Project.